thelabnyc/wagtail_blog/README.md

 A good merge request should have:

-- Based on of the master branch.
+- Based off of the master branch.
 It should contain only changes that are yours and not from merging.
 - Include tests whenever possible.
 Are you fixing a bug?
 Add a test that breaks before your patch and works after.